 - Open from 9AM until 9PM

-Just a little bit outside of the city center is the interesting and intriguing Museum of Folk Architecture and Rural Life.
+Just a little bit outside of the city center is the interesting and intriguing Museum of Folk Architecture.

 This museum is dedicated to helping you learn more about the history and culture of the people living in Lviv and much of the rest of Western Ukraine.